SAFe Feature Spec System

 - Problem solved

-- The original Feature Spec Generator worked but couldn't handle different feature types or improve its own output.
-This system adds classification, context-gathering, and self-evaluation.
+- The original Feature Spec Generator worked but couldn't handle different feature types, improve its own output, or prove its quality.
+This system adds classification, self-evaluation, iterative improvement, and production governance.

 - Architecture